If you struggle with acid reflux, heartburn and indigestion, you may be experiencing gastroesophageal reflux disease, commonly known as GERD.

 Frequency of these symptoms varies among individuals.
 Some may experience it daily, weekly, or only a few times per month.
 If left untreated, GERD can lead to more serious complications.
 These may include esophagitis (inflammation of the esophagus), esophageal ulcers, narrowing of the esophagus, a precancerous condition called Barrett’s esophagus, and in more rare cases, esophageal cancer.

-Portion size, timing, and meal spacing matter.
+As mentioned before, portion size, timing, and meal spacing matter.
 Eating large meals can put stress on the stomach and force stomach acids back through the LES and into the esophagus.
 Eating late at night can also trigger acid reflux by inhibiting gravity from doing its job.
 If you lay down right after a meal, chances are food will come right back up since it did not have time to properly get digested.

 Avoid large meals and opt for small frequent meals spaced out throughout the day.
 Consuming five to six smaller meals a day and waiting two to four hours between meals will avoid overloading your stomach.
 This will give it the time it needs to digest the food you eat.